clangen/musikcube/README.md

 - `1` browse by artist
 - `2` browse by album
 - `3` browse by genre
-- `m` jump to playing artist/album/genre in browse view
+- `x` jump to playing artist/album/genre in browse view
 - `SPACE` pause/resume

 *important*: on OSX make sure you configure your terminal emulator to treat your left alt key as "+Esc" or "Meta".